 3. Match volunteers to roles that best match their strengths

 When a volunteer opportunity opens up, it’s tempting to give it to the first person available.
 However, this can lead to frustration or burnout.
-During your volunteer interview, let the applicant know if there are other volunteer opportunities available that would be better suited for them.
+Take time during your initial conversation to understand an applicant’s background, natural interests, and personality type.
+If an open role does not match their unique disposition, be honest and steer them toward a department where they will naturally thrive.
+Let the volunteer know if there are other opportunities available that would be better suited for them.

 The more that you can match a volunteer in a role that aligns with their gifts and strengths, the more satisfaction they’ll find in their work.